Mexico Travel Guide: From Stunning Beaches to Bustling Cities

 You can get to the region’s most famous landmark, El Arco, by water taxi or kayak.

-From Puerto Vallarta to Chiapas, the Pacific coast of Mexico has been a favorite vacation destination for tourists since the 1950s.
+From Puerto Vallarta to Chiapas, the Pacific Coast of Mexico has been a favorite vacation destination for tourists since the 1950s.
 Leisure reigns here, where beach-going is a way of life.
-US and UK based tourists flock to Puerto Vallarta for its eco-tourism and luxury hotel chains.
+United States- and United Kingdom-based tourists flock to Puerto Vallarta for its eco-tourism and luxury hotel chains.

 Although Acapulco has traditionally been a favorite escape off the Pacific Coast, tourists should steer clear of the beach town nowadays, which has become Mexico’s murder capital from gang violence.
 A far safer bet would be the beach towns of Ixtapa and Zihuatanejo, where you can take fishing cruises, swim with dolphins or golf to your heart’s content.

 If history is more your thing, you can also find many Zapotec and Mayan archaeological sites to explore across the Oaxacan and Chiapas regions.

 Known as the hotbed of Mexican tourism, the Yucatan Peninsula is where you’ll find spring break destinations like Cancún, Playa del Carmen, Tulum and Campeche.
 Snorkeling and other eco-friendly water sports are popular activities as the second largest barrier reef in the world is located off the coast of the Yucatan.

 Aside from turquoise water and gorgeous white-sand beaches, there’s no shortage of lush national parks and fascinating Aztec and Mayan ruins here.
 Beach cities in the Yucatan are known for their lazy days and steamy nights, with nightclubs and festivals running into the wee hours of the morning.